pnkraemer/differentiable_likelihoods/README.md

 @article{kersting2020differentiable,
-  title={Differentiable Likelihoods for Fast Inversion of 'Likelihood-Free' Dynamical Systems}, author={Kersting, Hans and Kr{\"a}mer, Nicholas and Schiegg, Martin and Daniel, Christian and Tiemann, Michael and Hennig, Philipp}, journal={Proceedings of the 37th International Conference on Machine Learning, Vienna, Austria, PMLR 119}, year={2020}
+  title={Differentiable Likelihoods for Fast Inversion of 'Likelihood-Free' Dynamical Systems}, author={Kersting, Hans and Kr{\"a}mer, Nicholas and Schiegg, Martin and Daniel, Christian and Tiemann, Michael and Hennig, Philipp}, journal={Proceedings of the 37th International Conference on Machine Learning, Online, PMLR 119}, year={2020}
 }